-- 54 ACICA Rules, Article 16(1). - 55 See IAA, section 24. - 56 See CAA, section 27C. - 57 Cap.
-609 Arbitration Ordinance, Schedule 2, section 2. - 58 Analytical Commentary on Draft Text of a Model Law on International Commercial Arbitration Report of the Secretary-General, UN Doc A/CN.9/264 (25 March 1985) 44. - 59 Explanatory Note by the UNCITRAL Secretariat on the 1985 Model Law on International Commercial Arbitration as amended in 2006 (United Nations Publication, 2008) [35]. - 60 See e.g. Hashwani v Jivraj [2011] 1 WLR 1872, Lord Clarke JSC (with whom Lords Phillips, Walker and Dyson JJSC agreed) at [62]; US Life Insurance Co v Superior National Insurance Co, 591 F 3d 1167, 1175 (9th Cir, 2010); Cour de cassation [French Court of Cassation], Arkhbaieff v Entreprise Roumaine d'Etat pour le Commerce Extérieur Arpimex, 10 March 1981 reported in (1981) Bull civ n° 82, 69.
+- 65 ACICA Rules, article 16(1). - 66 See IAA, section 24. - 67 See CAA, section 27C. - 68 Cap.
+609 Arbitration Ordinance, Schedule 2, section 2. - 69 Analytical Commentary on Draft Text of a Model Law on International Commercial Arbitration Report of the Secretary-General, UN Doc A/CN.9/264 (25 March 1985) 44. - 70 Explanatory Note by the UNCITRAL Secretariat on the 1985 Model Law on International Commercial Arbitration as amended in 2006 (United Nations Publication, 2008) [35]. - 71 See e.g. Hashwani v Jivraj [2011] 1 WLR 1872, Lord Clarke JSC (with whom Lords Phillips, Walker and Dyson JJSC agreed) at [62]; US Life Insurance Co v Superior National Insurance Co, 591 F 3d 1167, 1175 (9th Cir, 2010); Cour de cassation [French Court of Cassation], Arkhbaieff v Entreprise Roumaine d'Etat pour le Commerce Extérieur Arpimex, 10 March 1981 reported in (1981) Bull civ n° 82, 69.

-For example, where the ACICA Rules have been chosen to apply, Article 34(2) of the ACICA Rules provides that "[t]he Arbitral Tribunal shall have regard to, but is not bound to apply, the International Bar Association Rules on the Taking of Evidence in International Arbitration in the version current at the commencement of the arbitration."
+The parties may also agree, either in their arbitration agreement or by adopting a set of institutional rules, that the IBA Rules on the Taking of Evidence in International Arbitration (IBA Rules) will govern evidentiary matters in their arbitration.72 For example, where parties adopt the ACICA Rules, article 35(2) provides that "[t]he Arbitral Tribunal shall have regard to, but is not bound to apply, the International Bar Association Rules on the Taking of Evidence in International Arbitration in the version current at the commencement of the arbitration".

-Although reference to the IBA Rules is not always mandatory, the Rules have gained wide acceptance in international arbitration - particularly given their neutrality as between common law and civil law traditions.
-61 The IBA Rules set out procedures in relation to, amongst other things:
+Although reference to the IBA Rules is not mandatory, the Rules have gained wide acceptance in international arbitration - particularly given their neutrality as between common law and civil law traditions.73 The IBA Rules set out procedures in relation to, amongst other things:

-- disclosure and the exchange of documentary evidence;62 - the giving of evidence by lay witnesses (termed 'witnesses of fact');63 - the giving of evidence by party-appointed and tribunalappointed experts;64 and - the conduct of evidentiary hearings.65
+- disclosure and the exchange of documentary evidence (article 3); - the giving of evidence by lay witnesses (termed 'witnesses of fact') (article 4); - the giving of evidence by party-appointed and tribunalappointed experts (articles 5 and 6); and - the conduct of evidentiary hearings (article 8).

 The tribunal typically retains discretion in relation to evidence.
-Article 19(2) of the Model (as well as Article 9(1) of the IBA Rules) confers upon the arbitral tribunal "the power to determine the admissibility, relevance, materiality and weight of any evidence".
-Tribunals exercising this discretion tend to permit the presentation of the facts that a party desires to raise, rather than applying technical rules found in domestic litigation - such as rules regarding hearsay evidence that prevail in common law countries.
-66 Defects in evidence tend to affect the weight or value that the material is afforded, rather than its admissibility.
-67
+Article 19(2) of the Model Law (as well as article 9(1) of the IBA Rules) confers upon the arbitral tribunal "the power to determine the admissibility, relevance, materiality and weight of any evidence".
+Tribunals exercising this discretion tend to permit the presentation of the facts that a party desires to raise, rather than applying technical rules found in domestic litigation - such as rules regarding hearsay evidence that prevail in common law countries.74 Defects in evidence tend to affect the weight or value that the material is afforded, rather than its admissibility.75